hubmapconsortium/asctb-azimuth-data-comparison/public/index-template.md

-## ASCT+B cell types data from Azimuth reference data
+## ASCT+B Cell-Types data from Azimuth reference data, and summaries for each organ's Cell-Types